apache/datafusion-site/_posts/2024-11-19-datafusion-python-udf-comparisons.md

 - Writing a UDF in Rust and exposing it to Python

 Additionally I will demonstrate two variants of this.
-The first will be nearly identical to the PyArrow library approach to simplicity of understanding how to connect the Rust code to Python.
-The second version we will do the iteration through the input arrays ourselves to give even greater flexibility to the user.
+The first will be nearly identical to the PyArrow library approach to simplify understanding how to connect the Rust code to Python.
+In the second version we will do the iteration through the input arrays ourselves to give even greater flexibility to the user.